A deep dive into crypto terms, DeFi definitions, and Web3 words.

 An internal transaction is a transaction between one smart contract and another smart contract.
 Internal transactions do not include EOA transactions which are transactions initiated or between one or more externally owned addresses (i.e. a user's wallet).
 Blocknative's transaction tracking tools allow developers to monitor and review these internal transactions in a cost-effective way.

 Kovan is a Proof-of-Authority, publicly accessible Ethereum testnet.
 Blocknative offers users the ability to monitor pending, confirmed, and failed transactions, replacement transactions for speedups and cancels, trace transactions, and track reasons why transactions fail.

 Layer 1 refers to the main blockchain in a multi-level blockchain network.
-For example, Ethereum, Fantom and the Bitcoin blockchain are all layer one blockchains.
+For example, Ethereum and Bitcoin are layer one blockchains.
 Many layer two blockchain offload resource-intense transactions to their separate blockchain, while continuing to use Ethereum's or Bitcoin's layer one blockchain for security purposes.
-Blocknative's blockchain developer tools support Ethereum, Fantom, Bitcoin, Polygon, and xDai.
+Blocknative's blockchain developer tools support Ethereum, Polygon, and xDai.

 Layer 2 (L2) refers to a secondary framework or protocol that is built on top of an existing, layer one blockchain.
 Layer 2 blockchains typically improve transaction speeds and cost efficiency.
 As layer two's continue to scale, mempool data gives builders looking to migrate or build new Dapps the tools to create the best user experiences.
 Blocknative offers mempool monitoring APIs for Polygon, a popular L2 blockchain.